lorranpego/watchmen-plugin-googlechatbot/README.md

 This plugin comes with default templates written in [Handlebars](http://handlebarsjs.com/) for new outages and service back events.
-Each event has a body and subject template.
+Each event has a body template.

 You can override templates by copying the included template folder into a new location and specifying this in your environment variables (see below).

-Body templates must go in `templates/body` and subject templates in `templates/subject`
+Message templates must go in `templates/body`.

 Their filenames should correspond to the watchmen event they're for.
 For example, `templates/body/new-outage.hbs`.
 The plugin will compile all templates